yangpl/libEMMI_MGFD/GUI/README.md

 # libEMMI_MGFD GTK Launcher

-This is a GTK3 interface to run `libEMMI_MGFD` with an editable `run.sh`, following the same general workflow as the `SMIwiz` launcher.
+This is a GTK3 interface to run `libEMMI_MGFD` by editing `inputpar.txt` and launching the executable directly with MPI.

 ## Build